Brian Anderson Preview, Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.88 team ERA that ranks seventh among all league pitching staffs.
+- The Twins' 3.91 team ERA ranks eighth among all league pitching staffs.

+- Twins pitchers combine to allow 146 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- In his last outing on Tuesday against the Detroit Tigers, the righty threw five innings, allowing two earned runs while surrendering four hits.
+- In his last time out on Wednesday, the righty went four innings against the Detroit Tigers, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.